Back in 2008, Marcus Sheridan found himself on the brink of financial ruin when the market collapsed.

 Jack from IMPACT client West Roofing Systems said it best:

 “You NEED to get buy-in.
 One person cannot carry the torch for the whole company.
 It really is a team effort.”

-The first step to get everyone on board is to give your team the book and make sure they read it.
+The first step to getting your team on board is to give everyone the book and make sure they read it.
 You could even set up a They Ask, You Answer book club to make sure everyone gets the most from the reading.

 We've found that having a coach is an essential component of your development.
 After all, Serena Williams knows how to hit a ball, but do you think that means she forgoes a coach?
 No, of course not.

 Just like a pro athlete employs a coach to help them identify blind spots, the coaches at IMPACT will help you pinpoint areas of your business strategy that need work, provide ongoing training and reviews, and keep you accountable.

 The approximate cost of coaching and training over your first 12 months is $130,000.